goliatone/go-router/README.md

 })
 ```

+Note: on Fiber, net/http streaming is buffered by fasthttp. `Flush()` is
+best-effort (headers only) unless you use a streaming adapter.
+For true
+streaming in Fiber, prefer `SendStream` from go-router handlers.

 ### Controlling view/locals merge

 When `PassLocalsToViews` is enabled, go-router merges handler locals into the view bind.
 By default the view bind wins on key collisions and a warning is logged.
 You can override this with a custom strategy: